thxlib/thxlib.github.io/lib/thx.color/index.md

 description: "Library for color manipulation.
 Contains definitions for CMYK, Grey, HSL, HSV, and RGB as well as alpha versions of the sames and color parsing."
 contributors:
   - fponticelli
-releasenote: "Added several color spaces: XYZ, CIELab, CIELCh, Yxy and CMY."
+releasenote: Added color operations on HSL.
+Many fixes and tunes.
-version: 0.8.0
+version: 0.9.0
 url: "https://github.com/fponticelli/thx.color"
 title: thx.color
 dependencies: